 You’re communicating in the dark

 Working in the dark is pretty much impossible, and trying multiple strategies at the same time isn’t going to improve the situation.
 If you’re unsure who to target then you need to assess your data.
 Who is your core audience?
 What do they need from you?
 Once you know that, you’ll be much better placed to offer them something they need.
-If you don’t have the required data, try one lead generation tactic at a time.
+If you don’t have the required data, try one tactic at a time.
 It’s important that you leave enough time for the results to work themselves out; dumping a strategy too early could result in you missing out on some good leads.
-It may take time, but it will give you a clear picture of which strategies work, and which ones don’t, allowing you to create more focused and streamlined lead generation campaigns in the future.
+It may take time, but it will give you a clear picture of which strategies work, and which ones don’t, allowing you to create more focused and streamlined campaigns in the future.

 Weak online presence

 Search engine optimisation (SEO) and social media marketing are just two of the aspects you need to think about when building a strong online presence.
-If you’re not there when potential customers search for a service or product you provide, it’s highly unlikely that your lead generation strategy is going to work.
+If you’re not there when potential customers search for a service or product you provide, it’s highly unlikely that your strategy is going to work.
 Before progressing with lead generation, you have to make sure you do the ground work.
 That involves becoming an authority within your sector.
 Think about speaking wherever you can and guest post on other sites.
 You may even want to offer white papers.
 Ultimately it’s about building up a relationship with your target audience before you try to sell them something.
 By establishing a strong relationship through engaging content, you’ll be building up confidence in your brand.

 Your lead generation campaign isn’t mapped out

 Lead generation doesn’t necessarily work like other marketing techniques which have a beginning and end date.
 Instead it should be continuously switched on and systematic.
-A good lead generation process will be mapped from the start, right until the closing stage.
+A good process will be mapped from the start, right until the closing stage.
 It will also be supported by technology, people and metrics.
 Lead generation is there to help you establish who your core audience is so you can market to them effectively, so it’s a good idea to think of it like a supply chain that has to perform constantly in order to produce fully qualified leads.

 Lead generation – where to get more help